-1 The ALJ's Findings of Fact #11 and #12 mistakenly reverse the numbers in the explanation of the calculation for the FARM percentages by the Office of School Planning and MSDE.
+1 This is a correction to the ALJ's Findings of Fact #11 and #12, which mistakenly reverse the numbers in the explanation of the calculation for the Office of School Planning and MSDE.
 (ALJ Proposed Decision at 6).
-FARM percentages at each school were calculated by using the FARM participation count and dividing it by school enrollment.
 This has no effect on the decision in the case.
-(See Transcript (8/3/2020) at 295-296, 323).